26March 2015

 In health and survival Ireland also performs very

 well.
-However, it’s important to highlight that there
+However, its important to highlight that there

 are serious shortcomings in the area of women’s repro-